Extended Follow-up of a Randomized Clinical Trial of Open vs Endoscopic Release Surgery for Carpal Tunnel Syndrome

 The effects of repeated intra-articular PRP injections on clinical outcomes of early osteoarthritis of the knee.

-Intra-articular PRP injections into the knee for symptomatic early stages of OA are a valid treatment option.
-There is a significant reduction in pain and improvement in function after 12 months, which can be further improved at 18 months by annual repetition of the treatment. more …
+There is a significant reduction in pain and improvement in function after 12 months, which can be further improved at 18 months by annual repetition of the treatment.
+Although the beneficial effects are ill sustained at 2 years, the results are encouraging when compared to the pre-treatment function.

 Randomized controlled trial of gabapentin as an adjunct to perioperative analgesia in total hip arthroplasty patients.